 GitLab Runner: Step 2: Create a runner in GitLab

 This documentation is part of the Getting started guide.
-You can view the complete guide here: Connect your Stackhero GitLab Runner to GitLab.com or a self-hosted GitLab and run your first pipeline.
+You can view the complete guide here: Connect your Stackhero GitLab Runner to GitLab.com, Stackhero for GitLab, or your own GitLab server and launch your first pipeline in just a few minutes.

 👋 Welcome to the Stackhero documentation!

-Stackhero offers you an easy-to-use GitLab Runner cloud solution, designed to efficiently run your GitLab CI/CD jobs.
-Here’s what you can benefit from:
+Stackhero offers a straightforward GitLab Runner cloud solution that makes running your GitLab CI/CD jobs efficient and hassle-free.
+Here’s what you can expect:

 Your runner connects to GitLab using a runner authentication token.
-You will generate this token in GitLab, where you will also define the runner's scope:
+You generate this token in GitLab, and you also choose the runner's scope:

 • Project runner: Open your project, then go to Settings > CI/CD > Runners > New project runner.